-- Heat Index Know what this is each day and have your ranch or farm heat stress protocols in place. - Evaporative cooler fans are great, especially if the humidity is low.
-If the humidity is high just turn on the fan without the water pump you don't need to add more humidity in the air.
+• Evaporative cooling fans are great, especially if the humidity is low.
+If the humidity is high just turn on the fan without the water pump - you don't need to add more humidity in the air.
 When it gets really hot here, our humidity goes down and the water pumps are turned on.
-It feels like air conditioning when you stand in front of these fans they work great!
+It feels like air - conditioning when you stand in front of these fans - they work great!

 We like these brands: Porta Cool & Quiet Cool.
 You can find Porta Cool at Tractor Supply & Northern Tool Stores.
 The 36" size is a good size for most barns.
-We have two 48" and one 36" in our barn which makes it very comfortable.
+We have two 48" size fans and two 36" size fans in our barn which makes it very comfortable.
 The alpacas will come in when they need to sit in front of their fans.
 Secure these big fans so a big gust of wind can't blow them over.